vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

     Dropped, // default status
     Delivered,
     Failed,
+    NoOp,
 }

-struct EventFinalization {
-    id: EventId,
-    status: EventStatus,
-}

-struct SourceHandle {
-    receiver: tokio::sync::mpsc::Sender<EventFinalization>,
-    identifier: Arc<Box<str>>,
-}

-struct EventSource {
-    source: SourceHandle,
-    id: EventId,
-}

-impl EventSource {
-    fn acknowledge(&self, status: EventStatus);
-}

-struct EventMetadata {
-    // existing fields
-    sources: Box<[EventSource]>,
-}
 ```

 ### Source configuration

 When building a source, the topology system will provide it with an
 unique source identifier.
-The source is responsible for creating
+The source is responsible for creating its own
-its own MPSC channel pair to provide to events.
-This allows sources that
+MPSC channel pair to provide to events.
+This allows sources to create a
-receive events in batches to create a separate channel for each batch,
+separate channel for each sender or batch, as convenient for the source
-and then `await` on the receiver to collect the finalization
+protocol, and then `await` on the receiver to collect the finalization
 events.
 Since the size of each batch is known in advance, this may be a
 bounded channel with the length fixed to the size of the source batch.
 When the last event in the batch is dropped, the sender will be closed